 In a two-stroke engine, a piston completes a power cycle with two strokes – one up and down inside the cylinder to complete one crankshaft revolution during a single time of fuel burn.

 In this type of engine, the end of the combustion stroke and the beginning of the compression stroke happen simultaneously, which means the intake and exhaust functions occur at the same time.
-Two stroke engine has high torque compared to a four-stroke engine.
+The two-stroke engine has high torque compared to a four-stroke engine.

 16. Four-Stroke Engine